Women's swimming in Australia: 1910s

 On 15 July 1912, at the Stockholm Olympics, Fanny Durack became the first Australian to win a swimming event on a world stage and first Australian female to win an Olympic gold medal.
 At the meet she won the 100m in a time of 1 minute and 25 seconds, just beating fellow Australian Mina Wylie.
-Miss Durack and Miss Wylie had been training for the London Onlympics in the same year.
-Unfortunately restrictions were put in place during the Olympics to make sure that women couldn't compete in events that men were also competing in.
+Miss Durack and Miss Wylie had been training for the London Olympics in the same year.
+Unfortunately restrictions were put in place during the Olympics to make sure that women could not compete in events that men were also competing in.
 This meant that the girls had to pull out of the Olympics and decided instead to enter the 100m event, the only event open to females at the time, at the Stockholm Olympics.
 Around the mid-1910s, women faced similar participation barriers that women in other sports like golf faced during the same period.
 These restrictions included reduced times in which to swim, changing areas and lack of comparable facilities that men had.
 By 1914, women were beginning to speak out in Queensland about these conditions asking for greater access to the facilities or new women only facilities to be built.
 The government complied in some cases and some pools began to ease restrictions on female usage of the facilities.
 The giving in on the part of swimming officials was because of recognition about the importance of physical activity for women's physical and psychological health.